 What Are Night Sweats In Children?

 Night Sweat is sweating or perspiration by children during night times.
-Not to worry as night sweats are a common occurrence in children while they are in a state of deep sleep.
-Children are more likely to sweat at nights as their temperature is not as regulated as an adult’s, and they also have more sweat glands than us.
+Not to worry as night sweats is a common occurrence in children while they are in a state of deep sleep.
+Children are more likely to sweat at nights as their temperature is not as regulated as an adult’s.
+They also have more sweat glands than us.

 Why Does a Baby Sweat While Sleeping?

 Don’t worry unduly if the baby sweats at night.
-Check his/her temperature as there may be many reasons for this…the child maybe over dressed or just that the room is hot.
-This is the body’s way of maintaining temperature.
+Check his/her temperature as there may be many reasons for this.The child may be over dressed or just that the room is hot.
+This is the body’s way of maintaining the temperature.